 659 Lake Shore Blvd W

-Kite a.k.a.
-Suzanne Kite (Oglála Lakȟóta, born in Sylmar, CA, USA; lives in Montreal, QC, Canada) is a performance artist, visual artist, and composer.
-She is a graduate of Bard MFA Milton Avery Graduate School of the Arts, Annandale-on-Hudson and a PhD candidate at Concordia University, Montreal.
-Kite is also a Research Assistant for the Initiative for Indigenous Futures and a 2019 Trudeau Scholar.
-Her research is concerned with contemporary Lakota epistemologies through research-creation, computational media, and performance practice.
+Kite, aka Suzanne Kite (born in 1990, Sylmar, USA) is an Oglala Lakota performance artist, visual artist and composer.
+She is a Ph.D. candidate at Concordia University, Montreal; Research Assistant for the Initiative for Indigenous Futures; a 2019 Trudeau Scholar; a 2020 Tulsa Artist Fellow; and a 2020 Women at Sundance x Adobe Fellow.
+Her research is concerned with contemporary Lakota ontologies through research-creation, computational media and performance practice.